getgrav/grav-learn/pages/05.advanced/07.yaml/docs.md

 Introduction
 -----

-YAML stands for _"YAML Ain't Markup Language"_ and it used extensively in Grav in its configuration files, blueprints, and also in page settings.
+YAML stands for _"YAML Ain't Markup Language"_ and it used extensively in Grav for its configuration files, blueprints, and also in page settings.
 It is a human-readable data serialization language that makes it easier to quickly see and understand what is going on, without having to learn a more complex code type like CSS, JavaScript, and PHP.

 YAML is built from the ground up to be simple to use.
 At its core, a YAML file is used to describe data.
 One of the benefits of using YAML is that the information in a single YAML file can be easily translated to multiple language types.